 - Minimum income £16,000 for sole applicants and £20,000 for joint applications

 - Loans available in England, Wales and Scotland

-- Up to 95% LTV Residential (85% LTV Maximum in Scotland) and 85% LTV on Buy to Let
+- Up to 85% LTV Residential and 80% LTV on Buy to Let

 Your mortgage loan will be reviewed based on a series of factors that will determine the response to your application.
 While this calculation is quite complex, the following points will be considered.
 Knowing these may help you to plan and prepare for your application in advance and will also help you if a mortgage loan is something you wish to consider in the future instead of the present.

 Affordability: As a responsible lender, Step One will want to ensure you have the means to make your monthly repayments for your chosen loan term.
 We will carry out a full review of your income and outgoings to determine that the mortgage loan is affordable for you both now and in the foreseeable future.

 Employment history: Taking a mortgage loan is a serious financial obligation.
 This means that as lenders we review your employment history to provide a sense of your ability to repay your loan consistently.
 Where employment is concerned, this means that we will review your history to see if there are large gaps in your previous employment.